 Tensions between Armenia and Azerbaijan over Nagorno-Karabakh continue.
 The border between Armenia and Azerbaijan is closed.
-Several ceasefire violations along the Line of Contact separating the opposing forces and elsewhere on the inter-state border between Azerbaijan and Armenia have taken place in 2017, resulting in a number of deaths and casualties.
+Several ceasefire violations along the Line of Contact separating the opposing forces and elsewhere on the inter-state border between Azerbaijan and Armenia took place in 2018, resulting in a number of deaths and casualties.

 Take extra care near military emplacements and in villages and connecting roads between the main M16/H26 artery and the border to its east.

 Consular support is not available in the Nagorno-Karabakh region.